SoundTransit/soundtransit-rds/README.md

 Our Developer Community includes members from independent third-party organizations, partner transit agencies, and all other groups and individuals who make use of transit data provided by Sound Transit Regional Data Services.

+## Developer Community Resources

-### Our GitHub projects provides access to a range of resources having to do with Regional Data Services.
+Our GitHub projects provides access to a range of resources having to do with Regional Data Services.

 * Our code repository presents open source solutions developed by Sound Transit staff or contributed by members of our developer community.